aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-cost-monitoring-ingress-observability.md

 make build
 make pattern single-new-eks-cost-monitoring deploy single-new-eks-cost-monitoring-observability-accelerator
 ```

-## Updating CNAME record for Route53
+## Verifying A record for Route53

 Open the AWS console once the deployment is complete.
 Navigate to EC2>AWS Load Balancer.
 Select the newly created load balancer and copy to the DNS A Record to your clipboard.
 Navigate to Route53 in AWS console and select the hosted zone you want to use for the deployment.
-Add new CNAME record type.
-Set name as the DEV_SUBZONE_NAME defined previously and value as the load balancer DNS A record copied to your clipboard.
+Verify the entry of the DEV_SUBZONE_NAME defined previously and value as the load balancer DNS A record copied to your clipboard.
-Wait 60 seconds for DNS to get propogated.

 ## Verify the resources